Top 15 Attractions in China

 Image by: SeanPavonePhotoSeanPavonePhoto/bigstock.com

-Li River has been attracting photographers, poets, artists, writers and nature lovers for generations.
-If you’re thinking of exploring the natural beauty of China, the Li River is one of the first places that usually comes to mind.
-The landscape is full of rolling hills, bamboo groves, edgy cliffs and sleepy villages and it always presents a serene mist-covered treat.
-Such is its beauty that it has also managed to attract famous personalities such as Bill Gates, Bill Clinton and George Bush.
+For generations, the Li River has captivated photographers, poets, artists, writers, and nature enthusiasts alike.
+If you’re considering exploring China’s natural beauty, the Li River is likely one of the first places that comes to mind.
+Its landscape is dotted with rolling hills, bamboo forests, dramatic cliffs, and tranquil villages, all often shrouded in a peaceful mist.
+The river’s stunning beauty has even drawn notable figures like Bill Gates, Bill Clinton, and George Bush.

 Longji Rice Terraces